 A third of the people credited on The Village were in the art department (201 people out of total crew of 613).
 This is not very surprising as it’s set in a… well, a village, that needed to be designed and constructed.

-Bizarrely, the film with the second highest percentage of crew members working in the art department was Love Actually (31%).
+Bizarrely, the Hollywood film with the second highest percentage of crew members working in the art department was Love Actually (31%).
 Given Richard Curtis’ reputation for romanticising the real world (Exhibit A: the racial diversity of the cast of Notting Hill versus that of the real residents of Notting Hill), the data suggests that Richard Curtis films need to build their own London in order to fulfil his ideal.

 Lee Daniel’s The Butler has 39 producers credited to it.
 I don’t quite know how the “team” of 5 producers, 17 executive producers, 6 co-executive producers, 4 co-producers and 7 associate producers worked together.
 Since 1998, the Academy have only allowed 3 producers to be credited on a ‘Best Picture’ Oscar which must be a relief for the engraver faced with etching the 560 characters needed to spell all of these vital producers.